multiparty/jiff/tutorials/2-innerprod.md

   // TODO: is this the correct hostname? var hostname = "http://localhost:8080";

-  var computation_id = 1;
+  var computation_id = 'inner_product';
   var options = {party_count: 2};

-  // TODO: does this need if we're using npm? if (node) {
+  // TODO: is this necessary if we're using npm? if (node) {
     jiff = require('../../lib/jiff-client');
     $ = require('jquery-deferred');